AVSystem/Anjay-zephyr-client/demo/README.md

 > ```
 > [More about managing west workspace through manifests can be found here.](https://docs.zephyrproject.org/latest/guides/west/manifest.html)

+> **__NOTE:__**
+> For proper support of the cellular connection, you may need to set the right value of CONFIG_MODEM_MURATA_1SC_APN in `tmo_dev_edge.conf` file beforehand.

+> **__NOTE:__**
+> On the DevEdge board, you may need to perform a full chip erase for the firmware update (which is implemented using the external flash) to work properly.
+This will require flashing the UART bootloader again.
+You can download it from the Silicon Labs site: go to http://www.silabs.com/32bit-appnotes, search for "AN0003: UART Bootloader" and download the "Example Code" resource, and flash the `an/an0003_efm32_uart_bootloader/binaries/bl-usart-geckoS1C2-v2.07.hex` file using JLink Programmer.

+#### GPS/GNSS location support on T-Mobile DevEdge

+Some T-Mobile DevEdge board units may be delivered without any firmware installed on the CXD5605AGF chip that is used as GPS/GNSS receiver.

+If you have one of those units, you need to flash the firmware manually using the applications from the T-Mobile DevEdge SDK.

+1. Navigate to the `samples/cxd5605_test` application within the T-Mobile DevEdge SDK.

+   * Build and flash it using `west build -b tmo_dev_edge && west flash`
+   * Observe the serial port output.

+     * If it regularly shows NMEA sequences such as `$GPGGA,000001.00,,,,,0,00,,,,,,,*49`, *the firmware is OK and the Location object should work in the Anjay client.*
+     * Otherwise, if the output stops at `Reading NMEA sentences`, the firmware is not present in the chip.
+If you wish the Location object to work, please follow the rest of the steps.

+2. Navigate to the `samples/cxd5605_load_fw_to_flash` application within the T-Mobile DevEdge SDK.

+   * Build and flash it using `west build -b tmo_dev_edge && west flash`
+   * *NOTE: This will overwrite any non-volatile configuration of the Anjay client.*
+   * Observe the serial port output.
+Wait until the application prints `Verification of flash done`.
+This should take about 30 seconds since boot.
+   * The CXD5605AGF firmware is now loaded onto the external flash.
+You can proceed with the next step to flash it onto the actual chip.

+3. Navigate to the `samples/cxd5605_update_fw` application within the T-Mobile DevEdge SDK.

+   * Build and flash it using `west build -b tmo_dev_edge && west flash`
+   * The firmware consists of 4 files.
+Wait until the application flashes all of them.
+   * Observe the serial port output.
+When the whole procedure is finished, the application will print the firmware version number (e.g. `Ver: 20047,2f945cd,136E`).
+This should take about 3-4 minutes since boot.
+   * The CXD5605AGF firmware is now flashed.

+4. Repeat step 1 to verify that the receiver is working properly.

+5. You can now proceed with building and flashing the Anjay client.
+The Location object shall now work properly, provided that the GPS/GNSS signal is strong enough.
+Note that this may be impossible when the board is used inside a building.

+#### Switching the preferred network bearer

+On the T-Mobile DevEdge board, both WiFi and cellular connectivity is supported and can be switched at runtime.

+To select the currently active connection, please type `anjay config set preferred_bearer wifi` or `anjay config set preferred_bearer cellular`, respectively, on the serial console.
+The change will take effect immediately - although it is recommended to disable the LwM2M client first (`anjay stop`).
+Changing the network bearer while connected may result in spurious error messages printed on the console.

+The preferred bearer can be saved onto persistent storage (among other settings) by typing `anjay config save`.

 ### Compiling for external flash usage